s-hoevelaken/QR-Share/README.md

 # QR-Share
- ChatGPT said: ChatGPT QR-Share is a simple tool for fast file transfers over a local network using QR codes, allowing users to share files easily across devices without the need for external servers.
+A simple Python script to transfer files over a local network using sockets.
+The script serves a file from the host machine, and devices on the same network can download it by visiting the provided URL.

+## What is next
+Gerate a QR code for easy access to the file URL.